West Hancock gym transformed into Real Life Academy for student learning

-“It was a good spread of people,” said West Hancock School Counselor Matt Welp, noting that seniors also did it in 2022 coming out of the pandemic.
-The initial year of the school's Real Life Academy occurred the year before COVID-19.
-“This year was a little different as we only had juniors do it.
-They take a financial literacy class as juniors, so this fits well with that.”
+“It was a good spread of people,” said West Hancock School counselor Matt Welp, noting that seniors also did it in 2022, coming out of the pandemic.
+“This year was a little different, as we only had juniors do it.
+They take a financial-literacy class as juniors, so this fits well with that.”

 People are also reading…